ragibmondal/Hamster-Kombat-Clone/README.md

 # Hamster-Kombat-Clone Telegram Web App
+# Note
+**Sorry, this project is not complete yet and does not work.
 This project is a Telegram Web App that includes features like coin mining, referrals, tasks, and statistics like hamster kombat

 ## Setup